$N^*$ states with hidden charm and a three-body nature: Abstract

 \section{Abstract}

-In this work we study the formation of $N^*$'s as a consequence of the dynamics involved in the $ND\bar D^*-N\bar D D^*$ system when the $D\bar D^*-\bar D D^*$ subsystem generates $X(3872)$ in isospin 0 and $Z_c(3900)$ in isospin 1.
-States with isospin $I=1/2$ and mass in the energy region $4400-4600$ MeV are obtained with spin-parity $J^P=1/2^+$ and $3/2^+$, predicting in this way the existence of $N^*$ resonances with hidden charm and a three-body nature.
+{ In this work we study the formation of $N^*$'s as a consequence of the dynamics involved in the $ND\bar D^*-N\bar D D^*$ system when the $D\bar D^*-\bar D D^*$ subsystem generates $X(3872)$ in isospin 0 and $Z_c(3900)$ in isospin 1.
+States with isospin $I=1/2$ and mass in the energy region $4400-4600$ MeV are found to arise with spin-parity $J^P=1/2^+$ and $3/2^+$, leading to predictions in this way of the existence of $N^*$ resonances with hidden charm and a three-body nature.
+We also discuss the possibility of the existence of $\Delta_c$ states, i.e., $\Delta$'s with hidden charm. }